GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 - The longer 26AWG black will be connected from 5v OUT- to the GND of expansion
 - The longer 26AWG red will be connected from 5v OUT+ to the 5V of expansion.

-Please use the tables in [**Component Wiring**](#321-power-delivery) for details on wiring VCC/5V/+ and GND/- connections to the Arduino.

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**

+?>Refer to the [**3.2.1 Component Wiring**](#321-power-delivery) section on wiring to the arduino.
 ### 2.1.2 Disable ECO timer
 !>**SKIP TO 2.1.3 IF YOU DO NOT HAVE AN ECO MACHINE**

-!>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
+?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
 This requires you to look at the [schematics](#310-schematics--diagrams).

-Remove the connections from the coffee/brew switch pole 2 and 1.
-With your 18AWG cable with two male ends bridge them together as per below:
+Prepare the following cable to the below spec:

+1. Red, 18AWG, 5cm, two male spade ends.

+This step is straight forward, with the 18AWG cable, bridge the top and bottom (switch poles 1 & 2) that sit on the left of the brew switch.
+This will disable the 20mins timer.
+It does not however completely bypass ECO board.

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')

-!> If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely [bypass](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) the ECO PCB.
+?>If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely [bypass](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) the ECO PCB.
 Steps for removing the ECO PCB are not provided as there are other resources on the web on how to do this.
-It's also pretty trivial. **If you do get rid of the ECO PCB then follow standard non-eco instructions.**
+It's also pretty trivial. **If you do get rid of the ECO PCB then follow standard Gaggia Callic Pro instructions.**

-### 2.1.3 Thermocouple Config
+### 2.1.3 Thermocouple MAX6675
 Prepare the following cable to the below spec:

-1. Black, 18AWG, 5cm, two male ends
+1. Black, 18AWG, 5cm, two male ends.

 [Detach the boiler](https://www.youtube.com/watch?v=0ipvBdWaVzQ) (only watch as far as the 5min mark) to gain enough access to remove the thermocouple and replace it with the m4 bolted thermocouple sensor.

 You’ll obviously need to remove the two connectors from the original thermostat first - which is located at the bottom of the boiler on the side closest to the power on switch.

-The small black cable you prepared with the male ends is used to bridge the two wires that you just disconnected from the brew thermostat.
+The small black cable you prepared with the male spade ends is used to bridge the two wires that you just disconnected from the brew thermostat.

 ![image](https://user-images.githubusercontent.com/53577819/154983715-46b1332f-f88a-4ef3-a625-b7f2788caf97.jpeg ':size=350')